designstem/projects/algorithms/index.md

 ## Nice work!

-Now if you fold the paper open, you probably end up with something like shown on this picture.
+Now if you open the paper, you probably end up with something similar to this picture.

 **By following the steps of cutting and folding you were performing a so called <var>algorithm</var>.**